ClaytonKnittel/Server/src/pattern/readme.md

 3. A match is found on an input buffer if some path through the FSM entirely consumes the buffer and ends on a ``NULL`` ``next`` node, i.e. the last token to consume the buffer to completion has a ``next`` value of ``NULL``

+## FSM Optimization

+A generic pattern-matching FSM abiding by all of the above rules can be consolidated with ``pattern_consolidate``, which tries to make the FSM as small and compact as possible, by

+* Removing unecessary encapsulation (like a once-required token (i.e. 1\*1) with a ``node`` of type token)
+* Merging multiple adjacent strings into a large string
+* Merging multiple or-ed single-characters/character classes into one character class